 Utilize the CSF Tools: www.climatesmartfarming.org

-This Climate Smart Farming toolkit, developed by the Cornell Institute for Climate Smart Solutions (CICSS), was designed to help farmers around the Northeast improve their productivity and resiliency in the face of a changing climate.
+This Climate Smart Farming toolkit, developed by the Cornell Climate Smart Solutions Program, was designed to help farmers around the Northeast improve their productivity and resiliency in the face of a changing climate.
 The climate smart farming tools can be used in response to a variety of climate-related impacts including drought, seasonal shifts, and extreme precipitation.
-In addition to tools developed by the CICSS team, there are also a number of links to tools produced by other organization such as NOAA and the U.S. Department of Agriculture.
+In addition to tools developed by the Cornell Climate Smart Solutions Programteam, there are also a number of links to tools produced by other organization such as NOAA and the U.S. Department of Agriculture.

 Many of these tools are focused on planning ahead for potential extreme weather events.
 Using these tools on a consistent basis will help farmers determine when is the best time for planting, irrigating, harvesting, and many other necessary actions.
-Some of the tools developed by the CICSS team allow you to select your location in order to receive the most local and relevant data.
+Some of the tools developed by the Cornell Climate Smart Solutions Program team allow you to select your location in order to receive the most local and relevant data.
 These include the Growing Degree Day Calculator, Winter Cover Crop Planting Scheduler, Water Deficit Calculator, and Freeze Risk Probability (for apples and grapes).

 These tools are designed to help farmers implement best management practices through sustainable, resilient agriculture.
 Best management practices have the capacity to benefit farmers and the environment simultaneously.
 Taking steps like reducing greenhouse gas emissions and boosting productivity come with many financial and operational plus sides.
 By using these tools, farmers around the Northeast will be better prepared to handle climate-related risks.
 Developing climate smart practices now will lead to new opportunities for farmers and a potential for growth into the future.